Tshamz/Shopify-Build/README.md

 - `styles`  compiles, autoprefixes, minifies, attaches sourcemap, and renames main.scss manifest located in dev/styles to deploy/assets/main.css.liquid
 - `scripts`  concatenates, minifies, attaches sourcemap, and renames every .js file located in dev/scripts to deploy/assets/scripts.js.liquid
 - `vendor` compiles, concatenates, autoprefixes, and minifies every .scss file located in vendor/styles and every .js file located in vendor/scripts into deploy/assets/vendor.css and deploy/assets/vendor.js
-- `imagemin`  minifies every image located in dev/images into deploy/assets
 - `copy`  copies every file in dev/liquid into deploy/ carrying the same directory structure
-- `build`  runs and completes `clean` before running `copy` `styles` `scripts` `vendor` and `imagemin` asynchronously
-- `watch`  watches all directories in dev/ and preforms the proper tasks when files in the directory change
-- `upload`  sets up a watch on all directories in deploy/ and uploads changed files to a Shopify store.
-It's worth noting that if this task is run without any options, nothing will happen.
-This task accepts arguments in the form of
-`--env [environment name]`, where `[environment name]` is the attribute inside of "./config.js that holds all the relavent data for the store you want to upload to (e.g. api key).
+- `build`  runs and completes `clean` before running `copy` `styles` `scripts` `vendor` and `imagemin` asynchronously `--env [environment name]`, where `[environment name]` is the attribute inside of "./config.js that holds all the relavent data for the store you want to upload to (e.g. api key).
 If `--env` is entered, but no environment given, it defaults to "staging"

 ### Commonly run tasks
-`gulp` -cleans, rebuilds, and watches theme files without uploading to a Shopify store
+- `gulp` -cleans, rebuilds, and watches theme files without uploading to a Shopify store

-`gulp --env` -cleans, rebuilds, watches theme files, and uploads to 'staging' in config.json
+- `gulp --env` -cleans, rebuilds, watches theme files, and uploads to whatever the default environment has been set to in the Gulpfile.

-`gulp --env [environment name]` -cleans, rebuilds, watches theme files, and uploads to [environment name] in config.json
+- `gulp --env [environment name]` -cleans, rebuilds, watches theme files, and uploads to [environment name] in config.json

 ---